iaminawe/AstroNot/memory-bank/activeContext.md

 - Fixed the publish_date error in the LatestPosts component
 - Created a resume timeline view and integrated it into the about page
 - Made Notion integration optional by using config files as fallbacks
+- Created reusable components that use Notion data with config fallbacks:
+  - SocialLinks component for displaying social media links
+  - Enhanced FeatureHero component to use Home Hero database
+  - Updated Layout component to use Site Settings database
+- Integrated dynamic content in multiple places:
+  - Social links in author bio, about page, and footer
+  - Home hero section with customizable title, subtitle, description, image, and CTAs
+  - Global site settings for title, logo, favicon, meta tags, and SEO

 ## Next Steps
 - Create detailed documentation for setting up Notion databases for enhanced integration